Kern County is No. 1 in homicides for second straight year

 In a move meant to speed up the judicial process for homicide cases, Kinzel said the DA’s Office had recently reorganized to include a unit that solely prosecutes homicides.

-So far this year, 14 homicide jury trials have ended in convictions, compared to six that were finished in the entirety of 2018.
+So far this year, 14 homicide jury trials have ended in convictions, compared with six that were finished in the entirety of 2018.

 “That’s really been our focus is attacking this homicide rate,” Kinzel said.
 “It looks like there’s certainly going to be improvements.”